Malaysia, Cuba ·

 Today was a travelling day, as we moved from Camaguey to Santiago de Cuba , about 400 Kms.

 The countryside was flat to start with , then we moved into wooded , palm dappled hills, with mountains in the distance.
 Very pretty - not many cars but plenty of horses pulling ancient carts , some with ' taxi' painted on the side.
-The other main form of transport in this part of the country is private bus- which means a truck with a big solid canopy , with a small open strip on each side which serve as Windows.
+The other main form of transport in this part of the country is private bus- which means a truck with a big solid canopy and small open strips on each side which serve as windows .
 The people cram into them and they are basically like being in a goods vehicle once the back doors are shut.
 Claustrophobia plus !

 We arrived about 4 pm and were welcomed at the ' base' house with Cuba Libres ( no cups of tea here !) then met by our various hosts and taken to our homestays .